KygoSkyrus/skychat/NOTES.md

 ### Edge cases:
 - can user send himself texts?

+## IMPORTANT NOTE:whenever you try to add orderBy make sure that indexing is enabled in firestore

 # NOTE : connection are only made when user sends someone a text
 - make sure username is unique